nemanjadjekic/nemanjadjekic/README.md

 :penguin: *Unix Nerd

-🔭 Currently porting MCU2 Udemy course CAN excercises to STM Blue Pill (STM32F103C8T6)
+🔭 Currently working on OOP labs from ETF Belgrade

 :zap: Like to play with Web and Mobile App development in free time